0xPrimo/Cmstp-UAC-Bypass/README.md

 if the COM instance is created, cmstp.exe will use it to spawn an elevated `cmd.exe` or the command we specify in the config.

-As you can see from the graph, there is two ways to create an elevated COM instance, from displayed options box or the process is already elevated.
+As you can see from the graph, there is two ways to create an elevated COM interface, from displayed options box or the process is already elevated.

 # Bypass

+to bypass this Patch